Listen to this article

 Taxable Accounts

-When you reinvest dividends in a taxable account💡 Definition:A taxable account holds investments that incur taxes on gains, providing flexibility for withdrawals and strategies., you must report and pay taxes in the year dividends are paid.
-Here’s what you need to know:
+For a standard brokerage account💡 Definition:A brokerage account lets you buy and sell investments, helping you grow wealth over time.—what we call a "taxable account💡 Definition:A taxable account holds investments that incur taxes on gains, providing flexibility for withdrawals and strategies."—the rules are straightforward.
+You must report and pay taxes on dividends in the year you receive them.

 -

 💡 Definition:An investment program that automatically uses dividend payments to purchase additional shares of stock.Dividend Reinvestment💡 Definition:Automatically reinvest dividends to buy more shares, enhancing your investment growth over time.
-Plans (DRIPs): These automatically reinvest dividends to purchase more shares, 💡 Definition:Interest calculated on both principal and accumulated interest, creating exponential growth over time.compounding💡 Definition:Compounding is earning interest on interest, maximizing your investment growth over time. your investment over time.
-Despite the reinvestment, taxes are due annually.
+Plans (DRIPs): These plans are fantastic for automatically buying more shares and 💡 Definition:Interest calculated on both principal and accumulated interest, creating exponential growth over time.compounding💡 Definition:Compounding is earning interest on interest, maximizing your investment growth over time. your growth.
+Just remember that the tax bill for those dividends is still due annually.

 -